Laurie Mills: World War 2

 Mills was killed in action in Libya on 1 December 1941.
 His death was reported on 10 January 1942 in the Auckland Star.
 It stated “private Laurence Douglas Mills, reported killed in action, was a member of the Kiwi international league team which visited England in 1939.
 Son of Mrs. I. Mills, Grey Lynn.
 He was educated at Mount Albert Grammar School.
 He was a member of the Richmond football club from the school grade up”.
 Six days later the same newspaper posted a photograph of Mills along with a caption which included similar information.
 The New Zealand Herald had a similar notice in their 19 January edition.

+The war honour board in the Richmond club room in Grey Lynn featuring Laurie Mills name in the centre of those who were killed in action.

 Laurie Mills name at the Mount Albert Grammar School war memorial wall (L.D.
 Mills).

 On 13 January the Herald published a longer piece which said “gunner Laurence D. Mills, who has been reported killed in action, is well known in rugby league circles.
 He graduated from the Richmond schoolboy’s team though the Richmond club’s various grades to seniors and then on to the Auckland representative side.
 He displayed such brilliant form as a wing three-quarter that he was selected at the age of 20 years for the New Zealand team to tour England in 1939.
 This tour was abandoned after the playing of the first couple of matches.
 Gunner Mills left with the Third Echelon, and his only brother, Ray, departed with an earlier draft”.
 A year after his death notices were published in the Auckland Star by his parents and brother (still overseas), and by friends Mavis and Charlie.
 The notice from his parents mentioned that he had died in Libya.

 Laurie Mills was aged 23 at the time of his death.
 He is commemorated at the Alamein Memorial, Column 100 in Egypt.
-He is also memorialised on the Mount Albert Grammar War Memorial wall next to the sporting fields.
+He is also memorialised on the Richmond Rovers clubroom wall in a board honouring their members who fought in World War 2, and the Mount Albert Grammar War Memorial wall next to the sporting fields.